Women’s Golf: Vanderbilt Commodores conclude season, finish 27th at the NCAA Championships

 With the return of Sattlekau for a fifth year and Ding as a senior, this team should have even more experience and talent to make a deeper run in the NCAA Championships in 2024.

-Celina Sattlekau had another stand-out season for the Commodores, earning First Team All-SEC and is a contender All-American Honors (which come out next week).
-She finished in the top-10 seven times this season and had five top-5 finishes.
+Celina Sattlekau had another stand-out season for the Commodores.
+She earned First Team All-SEC and is a contender for All-American Honors, which come out next week.
+She finished in the top 10 seven times this season and had five top-5 finishes.

 “[Sattelkau] plays with a lot of heart and a lot of intensity,” Allen said.
 “Celina is one of the tougher kids on the golf course that I have ever coached.
 She just wants to go beat people and hates to lose.”

-Vanderbilt will now turn towards the offseason as they prepare for the fall season to begin in late August.
+Vanderbilt will now turn toward the offseason as they prepare for the fall season to begin in late August.

 “Each player will try to play anywhere between 2-5 tournaments this summer,” Allen said.
 “These summer tournaments are where they can really improve their WAGR [world amateur golf ranking] to get an invitation into events like the Augusta National Women’s Amateur.”